Arian controversy: The controversy in the 360s

 In 361, Constantius died and Julian became sole Roman emperor.
 Julian demanded the restoration of several pagan temples which Christians had seized or destroyed.
 According to Philostorgius, pagans killed George of Laodicea, bishop of Alexandria, allowing Athanasius to reclaim the 'see', or ecclesiastical jurisdiction.

 Sides

-As indicated by the names of the “sides,” listed below, the Arian controversy was not about the entire Nicene Creed, but specifically about the key word in the creed: Homoousion (same substance).
-The Homoousians supported this word.
-The Heteroousians were the extreme Arians, saying that Christ is of a “different substance” than the Father.
-The Homoiousians were somewhere midway between the Homoousians and Heteroousians.
-They also rejected the word Homoousian and maintained that Christ is of a “similar substance: rather than of the “same substance.”
-But perhaps the Homoians were the people that rebelled most against the word homoousion, because they claimed that it is utter arrogance to speculate about the substance of God because this is not revealed in the Bible:The Arian Controversy controversy continued after the Creed of Nicaea of 325 because that creed “ultimately confounded the confusion because its use of the words ousia and hypostasis was so ambiguous as to suggest that the Fathers of Nicaea had fallen into Sabellianism, a view recognized as a heresy even at that period.”It was mainly under the influence of the Cappadocian Fathers that the terminology was clarified and standardized so that the formula "three hypostases in one ousia" came to be accepted as an epitome of the orthodox doctrine of the Trinity.

 Homoousian

 The Homoousians taught that the Son is of the same substance as the Father, i.e. both uncreated.
 The Sabellian form had been condemned as heresy in the 3rd century by Pope Calixtus.
 The Athanasian form would be declared orthodox at the Council of Constantinople in 383, and has become the basis of most of modern trinitarianism.